Little Green Acres offers camps, craft classes, a petting zoo, birthday parties, private events, and seasonal public celebrations!

 Little Green Acres - 20911 NE Novelty Hill Rd, Redmond, WA 98053, USA

-Digging, Discovering & Finding the Magic Beneath Our Feet During Living Systems week, campers spend their days digging, planting, harvesting, snacking, wandering, and discovering the hidden world that makes the farm come alive.
+During Animals, Soil & the Hidden Life of the Farm week, campers spend their days digging, planting, harvesting, snacking, wandering, and discovering the hidden world that makes the farm come alive.
 Campers plant seeds, dig up vegetables, and snack on fruits and berries growing across the farm — a favorite part of every camp day.
-As they work in the garden and explore the fields, campers begin to notice how soil, water, sunlight, insects, and time work together to grow food.
+As they work in the garden and explore the fields, campers begin to notice how soil, water, sunlight, insects, animals, and time work together to grow food.
 This is a week of close looking and curious exploration.
 Campers use magnifying glasses to search for lizards, snakes, insects, worms, and other small creatures living under logs, in the soil, and along the edges of fields and water.
 Storytime with Alderwood Hollow is woven into the week, helping campers imagine the unseen relationships beneath their feet.
 Campers also explore parts of the farm many haven’t seen before, including a picnic in a “secret” spot where they look for signs of resting deer, watch for fish, and experience the farm as a place of quiet adventure.
 Hands-on projects give campers something lasting to take home.
 Using natural materials they’ve collected and dried, campers create resin trays or bowls that capture pieces of the living systems they explored.
 Animals remain part of the daily rhythm throughout the week, helping campers see how soil and plants support animal life — and how animals, in turn, help keep the farm healthy and growing.
-Living Systems is ideal for kids who love being outdoors, enjoy exploring and snacking their way through the farm, and are endlessly curious about what’s hiding just below the surface.
-Daily Schedule 9 AM: Arrival & Check-In 9:15 AM: Farm Animal Fun 11:30 AM: Lunch Break 12:00: Living Systems Learning 2:00 PM: Snack Break 2:30 PM: Living Systems Craft & Projects 4:00PM: Animal Time & Wrap-Up 5:00PM: Pick Up
+This week is ideal for kids who love being outdoors, enjoy exploring and snacking their way through the farm, and are endlessly curious about what’s hiding just below the surface.
+Daily Schedule 9 AM: Arrival & Check-In 9:15 AM: Farm Animal Fun 11:30 AM: Lunch Break 12:00: Animals, Soil & the Hidden Life of the Farm Learning 2:00 PM: Snack Break 2:30 PM: Animals, Soil & the Hidden Life of the Farm Craft & Projects 4:00PM: Animal Time & Wrap-Up 5:00PM: Pick Up

-Session 3: Farm Life: Caring for Animals & Making Food July 6-10
+Caring for Farm Animals & Making Food (July 6-10)